Maaruuuf/GeoFetchr/README.md

 ## Usage Examples

 **Try out this demo!
-Enter your input, and the code will automatically call the package functions to generate a neatly organized, visualized out**
+Enter your input, and the code will automatically call the package functions to generate a organized, well-formatted output**

 ### 1. Keyword Search
 Search GEO datasets by keyword(s), and display organism counts and dataset counts.